kulics/koral/book-en/document.md

 B := 10
 ```

-This defines the new variable `b`, which is equal to `10` and is automatically derived as the `Int` type.
+This defines the new variable `b`, which is equal to `10` and is automatically derived as the `int` type.

 If we don't want automatic derivation, we can also use the write statement definition to mark the type we need.

 E.g:
 ```
-B: I16 = 10
+B: int = 10
 ```

 ## Constant